shoshins/pmp-exam-train-translator/README.md

 # What is it?
-Translater for the Official PMP Train Exam
+Translator for the Official PMP Train Exam

 Translates PMP Exam into any language you want.
 Using Google Translate.